dharmab/skyeye/README.md

 Since the software runs 100% locally, the speech recognition model is a local file.
 You can provide a trained model as an alternative to the off-the-shelf model.
 See [this blog post](https://huggingface.co/blog/fine-tune-whisper) for an example.

-I don't plan to provide a mechanism for players to submit their voice recoridn
+I don't plan to provide a mechanism for players to submit their voice recordings to the main repostitory due to data privacy concerns.

 ### Will this work with DCS's built-in VoIP?